Two Dead, Four Hospitalized After Carbon Monoxide Leak In Little Village

 — Chicago Fire Media (@CFDMedia) September 10, 2021

 When firefighters arrived, they forced their way into the home, they found elevated carbon monoxide levels throughout the home.
-Two people, a woman in her 70s, and a woman in her 50s, were found dead in the basement, Fire Department officials said.
+Two people were found dead in the basement.
+One was 53-year-old Martha Villanueva, and the other was her disabled mother, Ernesteen Villanueva, who was in her 70s, according to the Fire Department and the Cook County Medical Examiner’s office.

 Four other people, including three children, were found on the first floor of the home, suffering from symptoms of carbon monoxide poisoning, according to Garr.
 Those four were taken to Stroger Hospital of Cook County for evaluation and treatment, and their conditions were stabilized.

 Garr said carbon monoxide levels inside the home were measured at 200 parts per million or higher, far above what is considered safe.
-According to Garr, carbon monoxide levels above 10 parts per million will trigger standard carbon monoxide alarms.READ MORE: Federal Vaccine Mandate: How Could The New COVID Rules Affect You?
+According to Garr, carbon monoxide levels above 10 parts per million will trigger standard carbon monoxide alarms.READ MORE: Chicago Weather: Warm Through Midweek, Rain Returns Tuesday

-According to Garr, the home did not have any carbon monoxide detectors.
+A neighbor said the home is split into two units, and two different families live there.
+The neighbor said the children’s ages are 5, 16, and 17.

-“You’ve got to make sure that CO detectors are on all levels in here, and they our first line of defense to protect us from any type of event such as this,” he said.
+“The kids, they were smelling gas since yesterday, because the alarm was ringing, and she thought they needed a battery or something,” neighbor Ava Gonzalez said.

 Garr estimated that the problem inside the home likely started sometime overnight, based on what firefighters found inside.